concur/developer.concur.com/src/tools-support/requesting-partner-support.markdown

 In the App Center Partner Program, partners provide first-line support for their application.

-* Please do not advise a customer to log a ticket directly with SAP Concur.
+* Please advise customers to contact you directly for support rather than SAP Concur, which may slow the support process down and reduce customer satisfaction.
 * If you are an existing partner and would like support from SAP Concur, please follow the steps below to log a ticket.
   * If you do not have login credentials to the partner support portal, please email [App Center Alliance](mailto:concur_appcenteralliance@sap.com?Subject=Support%20Portal%20Credentials) to request them.